 Do you have scapular dyskinesis?
 What should you do about it?

 Scapular dyskinesis can be the result of muscle tightness or weakness.
 If an athlete is suffering from scapular dyskinesis but does not have pain, they should be aware they are at an increased chance of injury in the future.
 The off-season is a great time to see a physical therapist and learn exercises to help prevent future injury.
-Freedom Physical Therapy Services has two pitching experts on staff!
-Come see Ryan Bedingfield in Brookfield, or Mike Ruppel in Grafton!
+Freedom Physical Therapy Services has a pitching expert on staff!
+Come see Mike Ruppel in Grafton!

 Set up an appointment with a physical therapist today to address any concerns you may have about scapular dyskinesis or any other baseball related injuries!